Robust Inspection Data Delivered Without Taking the Unit Offline

 An overhead system is one of the most vulnerable parts of a crude oil distillation unit because of the complexity of damage mechanisms.
 And even though the problems are well-understood by plant engineers and inspectors, the inspection process is almost as bad as an unplanned outage.

-Typically, overhead units must be shut-down to allow inspectors to have rope-access to the piping for manual or Automatic Ultrasonic Testing (AUT) inspection.
-It is not unusual for a unit to be offline for up to two weeks while inspection is performed.
+Typically, overhead units must be shut down to allow inspectors to have rope access to the piping for manual or Automatic Ultrasonic Testing (AUT) inspection.
+It is not unusual for a unit to be offline for up to two weeks while the inspection is performed.

 That's why one refinery decided to see how the Rapid Ultrasonic Gridding (RUG) method could save time and money while delivering robust inspection data.

 For this particular oil refinery in southern Louisiana, the inspection surface of fractionator piping was 240°F. Too hot for inspectors to work around, so shutting down the unit was previously the only option.

 Gecko's TOKA 3 HotBot platform is specifically designed for high surface temperature inspections - up to 250°F, in fact.
 So, the Gecko Robotics Inspection Team (GRIT) was able to complete their inspection while the unit was still online.

 Three piping sections of the fractionator overhead line were inspected - around 300 linear feet in total.
 Piping had OD measurements of 54" and 48".
 The GRIT team was made up of three Level II NDT certified inspectors.
 They completed the inspection in just three days, working 12-hour shifts; the original scope by the plant had budgeted for four days to do the work.
 Gecko completed the work a day ahead of schedule.